Esther M. Zimmer Lederberg

 Esther looked beautiful at the Nobel Prize ceremony.

-1. Esther M. Zimmer Lederberg and Joshua Lederberg
+1. Nobel Prize: Esther M. Zimmer Lederberg and Joshua Lederberg

 3. Joshua Lederberg accepts the Nobel Prize